openmedlab/OmniFM-DR/README.md

 ## 🙏 Acknowledgement

-A lot of code is modified from [monai](https://github.com/Project-MONAI/MONAI).
+A lot of code is modified from [OFA-Sys](https://github.com/OFA-Sys/OFA).
+Thanks them for releasing their codes.

+##
 ## 📝 Citation

 If you find this repository useful, please consider citing this paper: